Topic summary contributed by volunteer(s): Randy

 A quarter- to a half-teaspoon a day of powdered ginger can be as pain-relieving as ibuprofen, without the risk of damage to the intestinal lining.

 Ginger for Nausea, Menstrual Cramps, and Irritable Bowel Syndrome

 Powdered ginger can be a highly effective, cheap, easy-to-use, safer treatment for nausea, migraine headaches, and menstrual blood loss and pain.
 Does it also work for IBS intestinal cramping?

 Can cannabis and ginger be considered safe and effective treatments for hyperemesis gravidarum (severe morning sickness during pregnancy)?

-Fennel Seeds for Menstrual Cramps & PMS
+Fennel Seeds for Menstrual Cramps and PMS

 Fennel seeds can work as effectively as drugs like ibuprofen for painful periods, and an eighth of a teaspoon of ginger powder three times a day can cut menstrual bleeding in half.

 The fat-burning properties of brown adipose tissue can be boosted by cold exposure, certain flavor molecules, and arginine-rich foods.

 Ginger for Migraines